ibm-cloud-docs/EventStreams/using_kafka_connect.md

 # Using Kafka Connect with {{site.data.keyword.messagehub}}
 {: #kafka_connect}

 Kafka Connect is part of the Apache Kafka project and allows connecting external systems to Kafka.
 It consists of a runtime that can run connectors to copy data to and from a cluster.
 Its main characteristics are:
+{: shortdesc}

 - Scalability: It can easily scale from a single worker to many.
 - Reliability: It automatically manages offsets and the lifecycle of connectors.
 - Extensibility: The community built connectors for most popular systems.
 IBM has connectors for [MQ](/docs/EventStreams?topic=EventStreams-mq_connector) and [Cloud Object Storage](/docs/EventStreams?topic=EventStreams-cos_connector).

-You can use Kafka Connect with {{site.data.keyword.messagehub}} and can run the workers inside or outside {{site.data.keyword.Bluemix_short}}.
+You can use Kafka Connect with {{site.data.keyword.messagehub}} and can run the workers inside or outside {{site.data.keyword.cloud}}.
-{: shortdesc}

 Kafka Connect can run in either stand-alone or distributed mode.
 Stand-alone mode is intended for testing and temporary connections between systems.
 Distributed mode is more appropriate for production use.
 The configuration required to use {{site.data.keyword.messagehub}} with these two modes is slightly different.
-{: shortdesc}

 ## Stand-alone worker configuration
 {: #standalone_worker notoc}